-In a year, the selected stocks I picked; resulted in over a 95% return.
-The market has been on a tear lately; but this is much higher than most indices.
+The selected stocks I picked; resulted in over a 95% return.
+The market has been tearing lately, but this is much higher than most indices.

 Here are the stocks in my portfolio.
 Again this is not a buy, sell or hold recommendation.
-It is only an example how I approach investing in companies while minimizing any behavioral biases Past performance is no guarantee of future performance.
+It is only an example of how I invest in companies while minimizing any behavioral biases.
+Past performance is no guarantee of future performance.
 Consult a licensed investment professional.

 How To Setup Moonshot Investing Portfolio